Tomographer/tomographer/README.md

 Installation
 ------------

+If you found a binary release for your system, simply unpack it.
+It is then ready for use.

+The rest of this section concerns compiling Tomographer/Tomorun from source.

 The configuration, compilation and installation process is done using CMake.
 (You'll need CMake >= 2.8.5.)
 Download an official release of Tomographer, unpack it, and enter the unpacked directory.
 Then, issue the commands: